 In our study, we focus on the two most relevant migrant groups in Germany: German citizens of Turkish descent (about 1.3 million) and of Russian/Soviet descent (about 2.4 million).
 Therefore, the main goal of our project is to explore whether the voting behaviour of German citizens of migrant origin can be explained by established voting theories or if it is more dependent on migrant-specific characteristics (e.g. socio-economic integration).

 Our project consists of two stages.
-First, we will conduct focus group discussions with German citizens of Turkish and Russian/Soviet descent, respectively, for a more thorough understanding of the identity contents and issue orientations.
-Results from this stage will be used for the development of the questionnaire for the quantitative stage.
-Simultaneously with the German Longitudinal Election Study (GLES) post-election survey, interviews will be conducted with 500 German citizens of Turkish descent and 500 German citizens of Russian/Soviet descent at the end of 2017.
+First, we conducted focus group discussions with German citizens of Turkish and Russian/Soviet descent, respectively, for a more thorough understanding of the identity contents and issue orientations.
+Results from this stage were used for the development of the questionnaire for the quantitative stage.
+Simultaneously with the German Longitudinal Election Study (GLES) post-election survey, interviews were conducted with 500 German citizens of Turkish descent and 500 German citizens of Russian/Soviet descent at the end of 2017.

-Our multi-language study design will allow us to conduct the first representative analysis of the determinants of vote choice for migrant voters in Germany.
+Our multi-language study design allowed us to conduct the first representative analysis of the determinants of vote choice for migrant voters in Germany.

 For current updates and working paper drafts see also our Research Gate project.